 • The workload of the application has a large difference between the lowest and highest levels.

-The common use cases for AWS Lambda that follow the given criteria are as follows:
+The common use cases are as follows:

 • Data Processing: Lambda functions are designed for event-based data processing.
 It is simple to combine AWS Lambda with data sources such as Amazon DynamoDB and trigger a Lambda function for specific types of data events.
 For example, you might use Lambda to conduct some task every time a DynamoDB item is created or updated, making it an excellent fit for things like notifications, counters, and analytics.